 Students who are changing their majors, minors or concentrations, are encouraged to do so during the priority registration period.
 Students must complete a Change Your Major/Minor form.
 In order to ensure that the automated degree audit available in the Student Information System is correct, the correct major(s) and/or minors must be recorded in the Student Information Systems.

 Degree Applications

-All students who plan to graduate with a degree from Centenary University are required to complete a Degree Application Form.
-This form must be completed a minimum of one semester prior to their anticipated graduation.
+All students who plan to graduate with a degree from Centenary University are required to complete An Application for Degree Conferral.
 Students should check the Academic Calendar for the exact deadline dates for filing.

 Degree Requirements